Limited-Trust in Social Network Games: Network Games with Variable

-The second complication is addressed heuristically.
-Because knowledge of a change in $\delta_i$ takes time to become apparent to agent $i$'s neighbors $j\in N_i^1$, it is not to $i$'s benefit to change $\delta_i$ frequently.
-Doing so will result in it never gaining the expected utility it computed when determining $\delta_i^*$.
-Therefore, agent $i$ will adjust $\delta_i$ in a given round with arbitrary probability $p_i$.
+We address the second complication heuristically.
+Because a change in $\delta_i$ takes time to become apparent to agent $i$'s neighbors $j\in N_i^1$, $i$ does not benefit by changing $\delta_i$ frequently.
+Doing so results in it never gaining the expected utility it computed when determining $\delta_i^*$.
+Therefore, agent $i$ adjusts $\delta_i$ in a given round with arbitrary probability $p_i$.
 The number of rounds that each agent $i$ commits to a given $\delta_i$ before reevaluating is thus a geometric random variable.
-Another heuristic option is for agents to update on an epoch schedule, after every $t$ rounds.
+Another heuristic option is for agents to update on an epoch schedule, every $t$ rounds.
 This allows agent $i$ to better estimate $\delta'_i$, and allows agent $j\in N^1_i$ to better determine $\delta_i$ so that $i$ realizes the value it expected when it set $\delta_i$.
-We consider both mechanisms in our numerical {studies} in Section \ref{sec_numerical_sng}.
+It is natural to assume that in this setting without an immediately observable $\delta$ a myopic agent $i$ will select $\delta_i=0$ to take advantage of its neighbors in their next interactions.
+This is correct, but under both heuristic mechanisms agent $i$ chooses $\delta_i$ which maximizes its utility until the next update.
+This does mean that agent $i$ is non-myopic when selecting $\delta_i$, as it makes the assumption that its reputation will eventually match the new value of $\delta_i$.
+Once $\delta_i$ is selected though, each subsequent interaction can continue to be evaluated myopically until $\delta_i$ is updated.
+We consider both mechanisms in Section \ref{sec_numerical_sng}.

-Having covered the mechanics by which $\delta_i$ varies for a given agent $i$, we now address changes to the exploration-exploitation methodology given in Section \ref{subsec_network_unknown_delta}.
-This framework functioned well when $\delta$ was fixed for all agents, as the value of exploration decreased with accumulated knowledge.
+Having covered the mechanics by which $\delta_i$ varies for a given agent $i$, we now address changes to the exploration-exploitation methodology from Section \ref{subsec_network_unknown_delta}.
+This framework functions well when $\delta$ is fixed for all agents, as the value of exploration decreased with accumulated knowledge.
 However, whenever $\delta_j$ shifts, agent $i$'s past knowledge of $\delta_j$ becomes obsolete and additional exploration is beneficial.
-This means that rather than using $h(t)$ to determine how many of its neighbors to exploit and explore, agent $i$ should now also take into account how recently each of its neighbors $j\in N_i^1$ changed $\delta_j$.
-This is easily accomplished, as Algorithm1 1 reports whether or not a change in $\delta_j$ has been detected.
-Therefore, a vector $t_i$ of how many rounds ago each neighbor $j\in N^1_i$ changed $\delta_j$ can easily be maintained and exploitation and exploration can instead be determined by $h(t_i)$.
+Thus, instead of using $h(t)$ to determine how many of its neighbors to exploit and explore, agent $i$ should also take into account how recently each of its neighbors $j\in N_i^1$ changed $\delta_j$.
+Algorithm1 1 already reports whether or not a change in $\delta_j$ has been detected, so a vector $t_i$ of how many rounds ago each neighbor $j\in N^1_i$ changed $\delta_j$ is easily maintained and exploration and exploitation can instead be determined by $h(t_i)$.